gDelgado14/gDelgado14.github.io/n36/index.md

 Now, I'm not here to say whether this is factually true or not - that's besides the point.
 But it is a rather intriguing proposition.
 And perhaps this is the reason that most massively influential companies come out of the United States and not Canada.
 And if that's the case, why not try and do something about it by taking on bigger risks?

-The world is our Oyster, Canada.
+Obviously there are other variables at play such as bigger financial penalties for bankruptcy in Canada vs U.S. and .
+Regardless, the world is our Oyster, Canada.

 ---